 A tried and true outdoor DIY Christmas decoration, dried fruit can be seen in all sorts of compositions over the holiday season.
-It looks good with any Christmas decoration theme, especially with other natural Christmas decorations.
+Dried fruit Christmas decoration theme, especially with other natural Christmas decorations.

 Dried orange slices arranged on garland looks good and smell great too.
 While citrus fruit is the star of the dried fruit aesthetic, you can also use apple slices to a similar effect.
 You can then use your new dried fruit ornaments to do all your dried fruit Christmas decoration ideas.